Uncertain Outcome of Liver Surgery

 Today, determination of how much of the liver to remove is difficult as only a rough estimate of the liver function can be made.
 Occasionally, patients may suffer from liver failure following radical surgery.
 On the other hand, some patients are wrongly judged unfit for surgery when the rough estimate suggests that they will not survive the procedure.
 With a better estimate of size and function in the liver residue more patients could be surgical candidates.

 The magnetic resonance technology may, among other things, be used to measure the amount of fat in the liver, measure the uptake of a contrast agent to get an idea of how well the liver works and measure levels of many different elements, including iron and phosphorus compounds.
-The research group has developed multimodal methods for analyzing the liver.
+In this project multimodal methods for analyzing the liver is developed.